jannes/epubparse/README.md

 # Epubparse

-⚠️  Work in progress

 [![NPM](https://img.shields.io/npm/v/epubparse-js)](https://www.npmjs.com/package/epubparse-js)
 [![Crates.io](https://img.shields.io/crates/v/epubparse)](https://crates.io/crates/epubparse)
 [![Docs.rs](https://img.shields.io/docsrs/epubparse)](https://docs.rs/epubparse/latest/epubparse/)

-This library aims to convert Epub files into text-only Book structures that can be used to do analysis of the contained text.
+⚠️ This library is developed for my own very narrow use cases and probably insufficient for your needs.
 It is published both as a Rust crate to crates.io and as a NPM package (ESM module) to npm.

-## Design goals
-- ✅ perform a reasonable conversion into a book with chapters
-- ✅ support Epub version 2 table of contents (.ncx)
-- ❌ support Epub version 3 table of contents (.xhtml) (not yet implemented, but
-  many version 3 epubs also include version 2 table of contents, these should also work)
+The sole purpose of this project is essentially to convert Epub files to simple text-only `Book` structures, where a `Book` is a tree of `Chapter`s that contain text and/or subchapters.
+I am just using this to do different kinds of text analysis on a per chapter basis.

+At the moment only epub files with epub2 compatible toc (table of content) files (.ncx) are supported.
+Many epub3 files do contain epub2 toc files for compatibility reasons.
+I do intend to implement support for epub3 toc files (.xhtml) in the future.

 ## Structure
 - epubparse-rs: core Rust library that compiles to WASM